mnietoGlobant/javaintervew/README.md

-# Java interview template Project
+# Java interview template project

-### Reference Documentation
-This porject is a template created using Spring Boot to check a candidate skills in Java, Spring Boot, configurations, monitoring, etc.
+This project is a template created using Spring Boot to check a candidate skills in Java, Spring Boot, configurations, monitoring, etc.